Outlook

 Introduction

-Office 365 mailboxes and Outlook are available for current and future employees, current students, official visitors and affiliated workers, and EIDs with the mailbox entitlement (EML).
+Microsoft 365 mailboxes and Outlook are available for current and future employees, current students, official visitors and affiliated workers, and EIDs with the mailbox entitlement (EML).

 Take a look at more Outlook training resources >>

-Getting An Office 365 Mailbox
+Getting A Microsoft 365 Mailbox

-Office 365 mailboxes can be created in two ways:
+Microsoft 365 mailboxes can be created in two ways:

 Automated mailbox creation occurs once daily.